sematext/docs/docs/alerts/creating-metrics-alerts.md

 Notice that the chart changed to help you get a sense of what would constitute an anomalous value.
 In this case, the dots outside the gray confidence interval.

-The confidence interval is an approximation of Sematext Cloud's anomaly detection algorithm, so don't expect each and every red dot on the chart to have triggered the alert.
+The confidence interval shown in the preview is an approximation of Sematext Cloud's anomaly detection algorithm, so don't expect each and every red dot on the chart to have triggered the alert.